Awake (2007 film): Box office

-Awake was not screened in advance for critics and opened at number five at the U.S. box office during its opening weekend.
-As of July 11, 2008, the film had earned $14.4 million domestically and $32.7 million worldwide, against a production budget of approximately $8.6 million.
+Awake opened at number four at the U.S. box office during its opening weekend.
+As of March 6, 2008, the film had earned $14.4 million domestically and $32.7 million worldwide, against a production budget of approximately $8.6 million.

 Critical response

-The film received generally negative reviews from critics.
-On Rotten Tomatoes, it holds an approval rating of 23% based on 62 reviews, with an average rating of 4.23/10.
-The website's consensus reads, "Awake has an interesting premise but would have benefited from tighter performances and more efficient direction and editing."
+The film received generally negative reviews upon release.
+On Rotten Tomatoes, it holds an approval rating of 23% based on 60 reviews.
+The website's consensus reads, " 'Awake' has an interesting premise but would have benefited from tighter performances and more efficient direction and editing."
 On Metacritic, the film has a score of 33 out of 100, based on 17 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

-Dennis Harvey of Variety criticized the film's reliance on excessive narrative twists, writing that it "piles on too many narrative gimmicks to maintain suspense or credibility."
-Frank Scheck of The Hollywood Reporter offered a more positive assessment, noting that director Joby Harold created "a quietly ominous tone that never lets up" and that the film relied more on suspense than graphic violence.
+Dennis Harvey of Variety said the film "piles on too many narrative gimmicks to maintain suspense or credibility."
+The Hollywood Reporter noted that director Joby Harold "succeeds in creating a quietly ominous tone that never lets up, with this being the rare modern horror effort that relies on suspense rather than bloodshed".

-Roger Ebert of the Chicago Sun-Times awarded the film three out of four stars, praising its ability to engage viewers despite negative buzz.
-He wrote, "I did not anticipate the surprises, did not anticipate them piling on after one another, got very involved in the gory surgical details, and found the supporting soap opera good as such things go."
+Roger Ebert of the Chicago Sun-Times awarded the film three out of four stars and defended the film, saying, "I did not anticipate the surprises, did not anticipate them piling on after one another, got very involved in the gory surgical details, and found the supporting soap opera good as such things go."

 Industry response

-Following its release, the film was criticized by Ontario's Anesthesiologists, a section of the Ontario Medical Association, for scientific inaccuracies related to anesthetic practices.
-The group took issue with the portrayal of anesthetic techniques and disputed the film's claim that anesthesia awareness affects as many as one in every 700 patients.
-However, anesthesia awareness advocate Carol Weihrer contested their objections, maintaining that the condition may be more prevalent than official statistics suggest.
+A group representing anesthesiologists in Ontario criticized the film following its release for having its "science completely wrong."
+Ontario's Anesthesiologists, a section of the Ontario Medical Association, declared numerous scientific and procedural distortions in the film such as the presentation of improper anesthetic techniques.
+The group disputes the film's claim that anaesthesia awareness occurred as frequently as one in every 700 patients, although this in turn is debated by anesthesia awareness advocate Carol Weihrer.